How To Clean People's Names In Databases

 order_date date NOT Zero

-13. Foreign central proper name
+); 13.
+Foreign central proper name

 It should exist the name of the other table and the referred field.
-For instance, if you are referencing a person
+For instance, if you are referencing a person inside your team_member the table and then you can do information technology like this.

 CREATE Tabular array team_member (